-Hi and thanks for checking out my blog; why not have a look at my very first post about why I started.
+Hi and thanks for checking out my personal finance blog!
+And while you’re here why not have a look at my very first post about why I started.

 My name is Brendan and I’m a software developer working a regular 9 – 5 job.
 I’m 40-something years old, married and living in Cape Town (South Africa).

 I often wish that I didn’t need to “slave away” at my job as there is so much that I would love to be doing!
 Life is short and I want to make the best of it and hence I am however forever working towards a goal of financial freedom and the idea for this blog is to create a collection of thoughts, ideas, tools, useful videos etc that are helpful to me, and hopefully to you too!

 People have often told me “you’re good with money” and that’s really just because I refuse to be drawn into the consumerism and debt cycle.
 There’s no magic trick, just some common sense and looking at situations and and decisions in a logical and non-emotional way.